CMSgov/ab2d-website/advanced-user-guide.md

 ### Unable to Download Bulk Data File
 - Your file name or job name are not correct.
 You can call the $status command again and verify that you have the file name & job name correct.
-- You have requested to download the file an excessive number of times.
+- You have requested to download the file more than six times.
 - The time between when the job completes and you request the file is greater than 72 hours.
 Files are automatically deleted (or expired) after 72 hours.
 - There was an error on our server.
 If this continues to happen, contact technical support at [ab2d@semanticbits.com](ab2d@semanticbits.com).